Crispioso/babba-tracker/README.md

 - ~~Add a favicon~~
 - ~~Enable it to 'Add to homescreen'~~
-- Add a 'sleep' item
+- ~~Add a 'sleep' item~~
+- Add helpers, like 'When was last feed'
-- Store a revision history for items.
+- Store a revision history for items